jasdips/rdap-rpki/draft-jasdips-regext-rdap-rpki.md

 Beside the troubleshooting context, the ability to conveniently look up and search registered RPKI data through RDAP would inform users irrespective of their RPKI expertise level.

-This specification next defines RDAP object classes, as well as lookup and/or search path segments, for the ROA, ASPA, and BGPSec Router Certificate registration data.
+This specification next defines RDAP object classes, as well as lookup and search path segments, for the ROA, ASPA, and BGPSec Router Certificate registration data.

 ## Requirements Language